helenzzq/Game-ShoppingCart/README.md

 - **Dependency Injection: not supported in React**
     - Angular supports dependency injection and further allows having different lifecycles for different stores
     - React does not support dependency injection.
 It only has a global state for all components.

+#### Summary
+As the most popular frontend techonology, React requires less learning effort and has better performance with the Virtual DOM.
+Compared the other two tools with similar features, React is more managable and has better performance.
+Thus,we choose React as our Frontend techonology.

 ## Backend:

 ## Testing Infrastructure